IQ Rugby

+IQ Rugby is a programme within the Irish Rugby Football Union (IRFU) to support rugby union players within the Irish diaspora, especially in Great Britain.
+It was established in 2017 within the high performance pathway for identifying promising young players, as a successor to the Irish Exiles programme begun in 1989.
+The name IQ stands for "Irish Qualified", meaning qualified under international rugby union eligibility rules to play for Ireland teams, including the men's, women's, men's sevens, and women's sevens.

+In the 1990s, an Irish Exiles representative team played in the IRFU Interprovincial Championship against the four domestic provincial selections (Ulster, Leinster, Munster and Connacht).
+This ended after professionalisation, when the four domestic provinces became full-time professional teams rather than selections from amateur club sides.
+Exiles teams at underage level continued to play against the provinces and others into the 2010s; an under-19 IQ Rugby Team tours Ireland annually playing under-19 provincial teams.

 History

 Early years

-The Irish Exiles organisation was originally established by Tom Kiernan in 1989 following a meeting in London.
+The Irish Exiles organisation was originally established as an IRFU subcommittee by Tom Kiernan in 1989 following a meeting in London.
 The aim of the Irish Exiles was to give Irish diaspora players wishing to represent the Ireland national rugby union team the opportunity to play for a representative team.
 The Irish Exiles subsequently became a formal sub-committee of the Irish Rugby Football Union.
 Kiernan became the first chairman of the Exiles organisation.
 His successors included Barry O'Driscoll.
 The Exiles would eventually become a full branch of the IRFU.

 In addition to establishing a senior representative team, the Exiles also established under 21 and student teams.
 During their first two seasons the Exiles played friendlies against Ulster at Ravenhill and a Welsh Exiles XV.
 The first senior XV coach was Ken Kennedy.
 An under 21/student team also played the Ireland U21s at the London Irish ground in Sunbury-on-Thames.

 During the 1992–93 season an Irish Exiles XV also played an away friendly against the Basque Country national rugby union team.